 Czech insurance market

-The insurance market in the Czech Republic continued to be dominated by the top 5 insurance groups in 2020, which together continue to generate around 83% of total premium volume.
+In the 1st to 3rd quarters of 2021 the insurance market in the Czech Republic continued to be dominated by the top 5 insurance groups, which together generate 85% of total premium volume.

-The growth of the Czech insurance market continued in the first nine months of 2020, in spite of the COVID-19 pandemic.
-Premium volume rose 3.6% year-on-year (based on the calculation method of the Czech Insurance Association ČAP) from CZK 102.4 billion to CZK 106.1 billion.
+Despite the ongoing COVID-19 pandemic, the growth of the Czech insurance market continued in the first nine months of 2021.
+Premium volume rose 4.7% year-on-year (based on the calculation method of the Czech Insurance Association ČAP) from CZK 105.8 billion to CZK 110.8 billion.
 The increase was due to growth in both the non-life and life sectors.

-Premiums rose 4.4% in the non-life sector.
-The increase was driven by gains in the dominant lines of business in this sector, namely motor third party liability (+7.4%) and motor own damage insurance (+7.0%).
+Premiums rose 5.7% in the non-life sector.
+The increase was driven by the dominant motor third party liability (+5.7%) and motor own damage (+6.7%) lines of business, although the growth rate was slower for both lines compared to the same period in the previous year.
 Both lines continue to benefit from a growing number of newly insured vehicles and rising prices.
-The non-motor lines of business recorded a moderate increase of 1.4%.
+The non-motor lines of business also recorded an increase of 5.2%.

-The life insurance sector recorded year-on-year growth of 2.0% in the 1st to 3rd quarters of 2020.
-This sector is dominated by regular premium life insurance, which generated an increase of 2.7%, while the considerably smaller single premium business fell strongly by 19.6%.
+The life insurance sector recorded year-on-year growth of 2.7% in the 1st to 3rd quarters of 2021.
+This sector is dominated by regular premium life insurance, which recorded a gain of 2.8%, while single premium business reduced by 2.5%.

-According to Axco Global Statistics, a per capita average of EUR 576 was spent on insurance premiums in the Czech Republic in 2019.
-EUR 383 of this amount was for non-life insurance and EUR 193 for life insurance.
+According to calculations based on data from the International Monetary Fund (IMF) and Czech Insurance Association, the average per capita expenditure for insurance in the Czech Republic was EUR 586 in 2020.
+EUR 382 of this amount was for non-life insurance and EUR 204 for life insurance.

 VIG companies in the Czech Republic

-The Group reinsurance company VIG Re, which has its headquarters in Prague, is assigned to the Central Functions segment.
+The Group reinsurance company VIG Re, which has its headquarters in Prague, is assigned to the Group Functions segment.

-Financial performance indicators in the Czech Republic segment
+Financial performance indicators in the Czech Republic reportable segment

 Result before taxes

-A result before taxes of EUR 192.1 million was recorded in the Czech Republic segment in 2020 (2019: EUR 172.5 million).
-This represents an 11.4% year-on-year increase, which primarily resulted from an improved underwriting result in the life insurance as well as a positive development in the combined ratio.
+A result before taxes of EUR 186.9 million was recorded in the Czech Republic segment in 2021 (2020: EUR 192.1 million).
+This corresponds to a decline of 2.7% compared to the previous year, which mainly resulted from a decrease in the result in the life business due to higher acquisition costs in connection with the increase in new business.

-Due to significantly higher reinsurance commissions in the motor lines of business, the combined ratio continued to decline compared to the previous year to an excellent 90.7% in 2020 (2019: 92.0%).
+Due to an improvement in the claims ratio in the motor lines of business, the combined ratio continued to decline compared to the previous year to an excellent 90.1% in 2021 (2020: 90.7%).